 Are Loot Boxes beneficial for Game Engagement?
 Learn more about a study we conducted about two different progression systems in a controlled environment.

 Loot boxes are items that can be obtained in video games after completing certain tasks.
 They provide randomized items and/or other randomized virtual rewards.
-Within the last years, the became commonly utilized in a lot of video games in various ways.
-Besides other microtransactions, they emerged as a key element for the commercial success of games.
+In recent years, has become widely used in a variety of video games in various ways.
+In addition to other microtransactions, they have emerged as a critical component of game commercial success.

 They can either be obtained using in-game or real-world currency or as a reward for completing in-game tasks.